 Professional Development (PD) in terms of massage means learning the newest modalities and techniques, which assists in preventing challenges; for a therapist it’s burnout and for a client it’s boredom.
 When therapists practice the same techniques, the experience becomes repeated.
 However, training in the latest techniques not only increases passion in the therapist and underscores value in addition to stimulating client bookings and increasing customer loyalty 82%.

-These continuing education workshops 1) improves skill set and ensure therapist’s capabilities are kept with the pace of current standards and 2) demonstrates competence within your profession.
-“What excites me is learning new techniques, adding them into a massage session, and sharing with clients the information learned either by communicating the concept or by demonstrating those techniques,” explains Natalie Jung-O’Connor, Founder & LMT of Oasis Therapy Massage & Bodywork.
+Continuing education workshops 1) improve skill set to ensure therapist capabilities are kept with the pace of current standards and 2) demonstrates competence within your profession.
+“What excites me is learning new techniques, adding them into a massage session, and sharing with clients the information learned either by communicating the concept or by demonstrating those techniques,” explains Natalie Jung-O’Connor, Founder & LMT at Oasis Therapy Massage & Bodywork.

 According to Forbes Magazine, there are five ways to take charge of your professional development:

 - Find a mentor